"Build a product that users love. Find a way for them to discover it. Everything else is details."

 Jeremy Liew is a Partner at Lightspeed Venture Partners, joining the firm in 2006.
 He invests primarily in the Internet and mobile sectors with a particular interest in massive-scale social media, commerce, gaming, financial services, and methods for increasing monetization.
 He was named to Forbes’ Midas List in 2011 and 2012.

-Jeremy’s current investments include Snapchat, Whisper, LivingSocial, Bonobos, Kixeye, PetFlow, Slice, The Honest Company and Zest Finance.
-He was also responsible for several Lightspeed investments which have had successful exits including Playdom (acquired by Disney), Flixster (acquired by Warner Brothers), Kongregate (acquired by GameStop) and Serious Business (acquired by Zynga).
+Jeremy’s current investments include Snapchat, Whisper, The Honest Company, Bonobos, Kixeye, Affirm, Distractify, Mic, LivingSocial, and Zest Finance.
+He was also responsible for several Lightspeed investments which have had successful exits including Playdom (acquired by Disney), Flixster (acquired by Warner Brothers), Kongregate (acquired by GameStop), Slice (acquired by Rakuten) and Serious Business (acquired by Zynga).

 Previously, Jeremy was with AOL, first as SVP of corporate development and chief of staff to the CEO, and then as general manager of Netscape.
 Jeremy joined AOL from InterActiveCorp (originally USA Networks), where he was VP of strategic planning.
 While there, he was responsible for acquisitions, divestitures and investments in TV Networks, consumer Internet companies and online travel companies.